-Evaluation of MST curricula needs to be a normative process in order to contribute to meaningful and sustainable reform.
-As such, answers to the first question about available means and modes of learning and instruction (in the A-triad of § 1) must come by comparison to clearly defined norms and standards that are set in terms of the chosen educational theory and the SWOT rule on the ground.
-Similar norms and standards should be set in answer to the second triad question, all this before a curriculum is implemented and learning materials and instructional modes are developed, so that the third question be answered explicitly and objectively in terms of these pre-established benchmarks.
-In other words, it is imperative that benchmarks be clearly identified ahead of time, as a curriculum is being conceived and before practical aspects get developed and used, so that the evaluation process does not get biased by what goes on on the ground, especially in the classroom.
+Evaluation of S&T learning materials needs to be a normative process in order to contribute to meaningful and sustainable reform.
+As such, answers to the first question about available materials (in the a-triad of § 1) must come by comparison to clearly defined norms and standards that are set in terms of the chosen educational theory and the SWOT rule on the ground.
+Similar norms and standards should be set in answer to the second triad question, and this before a curriculum is implemented and learning materials are developed, so that the third question be answered explicitly in terms of these preestablished benchmarks.
+In other words, it is imperative that benchmarks be clearly identified ahead of time, as a curriculum is being conceived and before learning materials get developed and used, so that the evaluation process does not get biased by what goes on on the ground, especially in the classroom.
 For evidence (or counterevidence) to be reliable, it must be criterial, i.e., established against objective criteria that are not tainted by the special interests and idiosyncrasies of any of the stakeholders, especially end-of-the-line material users (teachers, students, administrators).

-Two major steps need to be taken in normative evaluation before criterial evidence can be sought for MST curricula:
+Two major steps need to be taken in normative evaluation before criterial evidence can be sought for STE materials:

-- 1. Establish a detailed taxonomy of conceptions, processes and trends (habits, attitudes and views) that would make up the profile that students are anticipated to develop following the completion of a curriculum. - 2.
+- 1. Establish a detailed taxonomy of conceptions, processes and worldviews that would make up the profile that students are anticipated to develop following the completion of a curriculum. - 2.
 Set criteria that establish whether individual students have actually developed each element of the anticipated profile, and to what extent they have done so.